Rango (2011 film): Critical response

 Rango received critical acclaim upon its release.
-The website's critical consensus reads, "Rango is a smart, giddily creative burst of beautifully animated entertainment, and Johnny Depp gives a colorful vocal performance as a household pet in an unfamiliar world."
+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 35 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Richard Corliss of Time applauded the "savvy humor" and called the voice actors "flat-out flawless".
 He later named it one of the 10 best movies of 2011, saying, "In a strong year for animation ...
 Rango was the coolest, funniest and dagnab-orneriest of the bunch."
 Bob Mondello of National Public Radio observed that "Rangos not just a kiddie-flick (though it has enough silly slapstick to qualify as a pretty good one).
 It's a real movie lover's movie, conceived as a Blazing Saddles-like comic commentary on genre that's as back-lot savvy as it is light in the saddle."
 Frank Lovece of Film Journal International, noting the nervous but improvising hero's resemblance to the Don Knotts character in The Shakiest Gun in the West, echoed this, saying that "with healthy doses of Carlos Castaneda, Sergio Leone, Chuck Jones and Chinatown ... this [is] the kid-movie equivalent of a Quentin Tarantino picture.
 There's no gory violence or swearing, of course, but there sure is a film buff's parade of great movie moments."
 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars calling the film "some kind of a miracle: An animated comedy for smart moviegoers, wonderfully made, great to look at, wickedly satirical ...
 The movie respects the tradition of painstakingly drawn animated classics, and does interesting things with space and perspective with its wild action sequences."

 After praising "the brilliance of its visuals", Joe Morgenstern of The Wall Street Journal wrote, "The narrative isn't really dramatic, ... [but] more like a succession of picturesque notions that might have flowed from DreamWorks or Pixar while their story departments were out to lunch."

 In one of the more negative reviews, Michael Phillips of the Chicago Tribune acknowledged its "considerable care and craft" but called it "completely soulless" and that watching it "with a big suburban preview audience was instructive.
 Not much laughter.
 Moans and sobs of pre-teen fright whenever Rattlesnake Jake slithered into view, threatening murder."